Loading...

 Drink Water or Unsweetened Tea

-Be mindful of portion sizes, especially for the carbohydrate components of your meal, to avoid excessive intake.
+Be mindful of portion sizes, especially of carbohydrate-rich foods, to help manage blood sugar levels.

 Eat Slowly and Mindfully